Deforestation can have a range of effects on humans and wildlife.

 In this guide, we look at what deforestation is, what causes it, where it occurs the most, rates of deforestation, the effects and problems, potential solutions, and how many trees we might need on Earth.

 We also look into reforestation and afforestation.

 Summary – Deforestation

-Deforestation can be described as the permanent removal of trees classified to be part of a ‘forest’, and/or the clearing of that forest land and turning it into land for non forest use (farming, ranches, logging etc.)
+Deforestation might be described as the permanent removal of trees classified to be part of a ‘forest’, and/or the clearing of that forest land and turning it into land for non forest use (farming, ranches, logging etc.)

 The main direct human cause of deforestation is the clearing of land for the purposes of both agriculture, and farming (subsistence farming is responsible for 48% of deforestation and commercial agriculture is responsible for 32%).
 This makes up around 80% of total deforestation